Anniepoo/enron/README.md

     sudo apt-get install npm nodejs-legacy
     sudo npm install -g bower

-Once you have `bower`, run the following from the toplevel of `swish` to get the dependencies:
+Once you have `bower`, run the following from the toplevel of `pomny` to get the dependencies:

     bower install